Syphilitic hepatitis symptoms. Syphilis is hepatitis. Early syphilitic jaundice

 • before carrying out operations.

-In newborns, blood is taken from the umbilical cord vein.
-Within 2-10 days, an analysis is made for the content of antibodies, after which a diagnosis is made about the presence or absence of a virus in the body.
+In newborns, blood is taken from the umbilical vein.
+Within 2-10 days, an antibody test is performed, after which a diagnosis is made about the presence or absence of the virus in the body.

-How long can a blood sample be stored?
-At room temperature, the shelf life is no more than 12 hours.
-If you store raw materials in a special refrigerator at a temperature of no more than 8 ° C, the period increases to 24 hours.
-After the specified time, the ongoing processes of hemolysis may affect the results obtained.
-Also, the study can use blood serum, which is obtained by centrifugation.
-The serum is able to retain its properties for up to 7 days at temperatures from 4 to 8 ° C.
+How long can blood taken for analysis be stored?
+At room temperature the shelf life is no more than 12 hours.
+If you store raw materials in a special refrigerator at a temperature of no more than 8 °C, the period increases to 24 hours.
+After the specified time, ongoing hemolysis processes may affect the results obtained.
+The study can also use blood serum, which is obtained by centrifugation.
+The serum can retain its properties for up to 7 days at a temperature of 4 to 8 °C.

 How to decipher the results?

-The time after infection, in which reliable results can be obtained, is of key importance.
-During the study, the presence of antibodies to the Ag p24 protein, which is part of the wall of the virus envelope, is checked.
-They begin to appear in the blood as early as 2-4 weeks after infection.
+The time period after infection in which reliable results can be obtained is key.
+The study checks for the presence of antibodies to the Ag p24 protein, which is part of the virus envelope wall.
+They begin to appear in the blood within 2-4 weeks after infection.

 Normally, Ig M Ag p24 and Ig G Ag p24 are absent in the blood.
-Ig M Ag p24 can be produced for several months after infection, but disappears within a year from the moment of infection.
-Ig G Ag p24 is produced in the body for years.
+Ig M Ag p24 can be produced within several months after infection, but disappears within a year from the moment of infection.
+Ig G Ag p24 is produced in the body over the years.

 The shelf life of an HIV test is 6 months.
 This is due to the fact that it is possible to accurately determine the virus only 3 months after infection.

-The results are valid only during this period, after which you need to re-take the analysis.
-This period of validity is not relevant during pregnancy - during this period, the analysis is carried out monthly.
+The results are valid only for this period, after which you need to take the test again.
+This validity period is not relevant during pregnancy - during this period the analysis is carried out monthly.

-So, to be sure that there is no disease, it is required to conduct a new study every 6 months to check for the presence of antibodies in the body.
+So, to be sure that there is no disease, a new test is required every 6 months to check for the presence of antibodies in the body.

 Methods for detecting hepatitis

-The routes of transmission of hepatitis B and C are similar to the routes of transmission of HIV: sexual and parenteral.
-These diseases are diagnosed with an analysis that requires a blood donation.
+The ways of spreading hepatitis B and C are similar to the ways of spreading HIV: sexual and parenteral.
+These diseases are diagnosed using a test that requires donating blood.

 How is hepatitis tested?
-To conduct a study for hepatitis, blood is taken from the cubital vein on an empty stomach.
+To test for hepatitis, blood is taken from the antecubital vein on an empty stomach.
 It is also recommended to refrain from smoking and drinking alcohol for at least 8 hours before donating blood.

-The study includes a complete blood count and a detailed biochemical analysis, which allows you to detect the presence of antibodies and markers of hepatitis in the blood.
+The study includes a general blood test and a detailed biochemical test, which allows us to detect the presence of antibodies and markers of hepatitis in the blood.

-The term for receiving the analysis results takes up to 7 days.
-In paid institutions, the term is usually no more than 2-3 days.
+It takes up to 7 days to receive analysis results.
+In paid institutions the period is usually no more than 2-3 days.

-The analysis for hepatitis is done in two stages: ELISA and PCR.
-The second analysis is carried out in the event that the ELISA gave a positive result - both the first time and when repeated.
+Hepatitis testing is done in two stages: ELISA and PCR.
+The second analysis is carried out if the ELISA gives a positive result - both the first time and when repeated.

 ELISA method

-An enzyme-linked immunosorbent assay shows the presence of the hepatitis virus in the body with a probability of up to 95%.
-The risk of a false positive or false negative reaction is not excluded.
+An enzyme immunoassay shows the presence of the hepatitis virus in the body with a probability of up to 95%.
+The risk of a false positive or false negative reaction cannot be excluded.

-A false positive result is possible with a reaction that occurs in the absence of infection.
-A false negative result is more often observed - in the presence of an infection, there is no reaction of the body.
+A false positive result is possible in a reaction that occurs in the absence of infection.
+More often, a false negative result is observed - in the presence of infection, the body does not respond.

 Statistics show that obtaining a false negative result is possible in 8% of cases.
 It is possible in the following cases: